kuokuo123/otter-launcher/README.md

 An example of the file is at config_example/config.toml in this repo.
 Copy it to one of the above paths.

-Also, check the wiki page for examples for [module configs](https://github.com/kuokuo123/otter-launcher/wiki).
+Also, check the wiki page for examples for [advanced module config](https://github.com/kuokuo123/otter-launcher/wiki).

 ``` toml
 [general]